ibm-research/speculator/examples/BTI/README.md

 tries.

 ## Known problems
-BTI is very sensible to various paramets which might drastically change the success rate of the injection.
+BTI is very sensible to various parameters which might drastically change the success rate of the injection.
 Hereafter, a non-complete list of them

 ### History lenght